jcheongs/alphafold-docs/README.md

 ```

 Once the module is loaded, you can now begin running AF2 following the instructions [here](https://github.mskcc.org/HPC/alphafold#running-alphafold-multimer-v211).
-> Additionally, custom aliases were created to simplify the run command when using the AF2 module.
+> Additionally, custom aliases were created to simplify the run command depending on the AF2 module being used.

 1. ```runaf``` used for alphafold/2.0.1/af_2.0.1
 2. ```runaf2``` used for alphafold/2.1.1/af_2.1.1